jullienl/HPE-COM-baremetal/readme.md

 - **Integration with DevOps practices**: Automated bare metal provisioning integrates well with other DevOps practices, such as infrastructure as code (IaC) and configuration management.
 It enables organizations to manage infrastructure as code, version control server configurations, and easily replicate environments, thus facilitating collaboration and improving overall agility.

+## Supported operating systems

+For automating the provisioning of operating systems, three main playbooks are available, one for each type of operating system:
+- VMware ESXi 7 and 8
+- Red Hat Enterprise Linux and equivalent
+- Windows Server 2022 and equivalent

+> **Note**: UEFI secure boot is not supported but can be enabled at a later date once the operating system has been installed.

+> **Note**: iLO Security in FIPS or CAC mode is not supported.

 ## Demo videos

 For a concise understanding of the possibilities offered by this bare metal provisioning project with HPE Compute Ops Management and Ansible, you can watch the following videos: